Chikungunya and Rheumatoid Arthritis Facts and Similarities

 The Cause of Chikungunya

 The chikungunya virus is transmitted through a bite by two species of mosquitoes—Aedes albopictus and Aedes aegypti.
 These are normally inhabitants of tropical and subtropical areas, but both have been introduced to the United States.
+Researchers say that the virus isn't transmitted from person to person.
+There may be one exception, however.
+According to the CDC, "Chikungunya virus is transmitted rarely from mother to newborn around the time of birth."

 At the moment, most North Americans that have chikungunya have just returned from a trip to a tropical country inhabited by the mosquitoes.
 Unfortunately, the insects are spreading to new areas.
 This is especially true for Aedes albopictus, which can survive in temperate climates as well as tropical ones.
 A few people have developed chikungunya after a mosquito bite in the US as opposed to a bite in another country.